jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 where do I get started?

-If you don't have a lot of time to immerse yourself in the big picture of JupyterLab accessibility work, then the GitHub issues labelled `good first issue and accessibility
+If you don't have a lot of time to immerse yourself in the big picture of JupyterLab accessibility work, then the GitHub issues labeled `good first issue and accessibility
 <https://github.com/jupyterlab/jupyterlab/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3Atag%3AAccessibility>`__
 are a good place to start.

-If you want to more fully immerse yourself in the work of making JupyterLab (or other Jupyter projects) more accessibile, then a good place to start would be to join the `Jupyter accessibility meeting
+If you want to more fully immerse yourself in the work of making JupyterLab (or other Jupyter projects) more accessible, then a good place to start would be to join the `Jupyter accessibility meeting
 <https://jupyter-accessibility.readthedocs.io/en/latest/community/index.html#team-meetings-and-notes>`__
 that happens every other week.
 If you cannot attend the call, you can peruse the